 Verify all the details, such as the coupon number or PIN code, and make sure the coupon is used within the applicable terms and conditions.

 Also, retailers should require an additional piece of information, that is much harder to guess, such as email address or a phone number of the gift card recipients in conjunction with the card data itself.

-Restrict online balance checks
+Strong authentication for online balance checks

 Use a web behavior-based approach to protect from online fraud